stat545ubc-2022/assignment-b3-jowong4/README.md

 4. The table is now implemented using the `DT` package.
 This allows the user to view the table in pages of different number of columns.
 The tables can also be sorted using the columns.
 5. A selection of formats is availble for the user to download the table in based on the columns selected and filter using the x and y variable range sliders.

 The 0.2.0 shiny app is currently deployed on [shinyapps.io](https://jowong.shinyapps.io/breastCancerQuantFeatVer2).
+NOTE: there is a small delay to ensure all variables are properly set up before rendering plots and tables.

 ## How to run the shiny app locally?